Skip to main content

 Collecting Data

 A PIM system is linked to various data sources and extracts the necessary data.
-There are of course a lot of data sources that you can link to your PIM system.
+There are, of course, a lot of data sources that you can link to your PIM system.
 The main ones are the following:

 Your ERP system.
-The information from your ERP is necessary to keep all other processes that are essential for your product information up to date.
+The information from your ERP is necessary to keep all other processes essential for your product information up to date.
 Your ERP is the central system where everything is archived.
 Think, for example, of customer service and sales figures from all your channels.

 Your CRM system.
 Information about your customers is also relevant to your PIM system.
 After all, you want to know who bought what, when it was bought, where it was bought, and so on.
 You could even use this information to boost your marketing efforts by understanding what type of customers are most interested in certain products.
-Moreover, the customer lifecycle is just as important to your sales as your product lifecycle, which is “monitored” by your PIM.
+Moreover, the customer lifecycle is just as crucial to your sales as your product lifecycle, which is “monitored” by your PIM.

 Enriching data and converting it into valuable information

 What happens at this stage is the beating heart of the PIM system.
 It is put to work by the collected data that comes in and then pumps out the relevant information.
-Most PIM systems include the following important functions that are performed at this stage:
+Most PIM systems include the following essential functions that are performed at this stage:

 Disseminate information